 In conclusion, we expect to see a continuation of this trend, with more and more SaaS companies benefiting from these developments in the future.

-Pragadeesh: We're going to discuss AI here, but before we do, let me take a detour to ask a product-related question, as I want to clear the air for our customers.
-Yes, the AI and automation space is getting interesting.
+Pragadeesh: We're going to discuss AI for business here, but before we do, let me take a detour to ask a product-related question, as I want to clear the air for our customers.
+Yes, the automation and AI space is getting interesting.
 There are a lot of new things coming in.
-But we already have AI and automation features that cater to three major departments in an organization.
+But we already have automation and AI features that cater to three major departments in an organization.
 How can our SalesIQ users utilize them to their fullest potential?

 Fiaz Ahamed: If you examine the three departments that benefit from SalesIQ, namely marketing, sales, and customer support, you will see that they are the core of any business, regardless of size.
 A customer engagement tool has become essential for any business to promote and sell its product and provide support throughout the customer journey.